DorraBenLetayfa/rancher-installation-on-rke2/README.md

 Do not start failback until this is confirmed.

-# 13- Stop writes on Cluster B
+# 13- Stop writes on Cluster B (do that after 1min at least : depending on the cron you configured in the reccuring job)
 Before failback:

 kubectl scale deployment dr-test \